moaziat/jaxGPT/README.md

 A lightweight implementation of a GPT-like transformer model using JAX and Flax's NNX module.
 This code demonstrates autoregressive text generation, multi-head attention, and a training loop with Optax.

+Note: My goal is to re-implement minGPT (maybe nanoGPT too ) all in jax/flax, so we're going to expand this repository a lot more.

 ## Features
     - Transformer architecture with multi-head attention
     - Text generation